Sambardo/PowerShellPromptHelper/README.md

 # PowerShellPromptHelper
 A module to help customize your PowerShell Prompt

-The default prompt on load is currently: `💪🐚🤘>`
+The default prompt on load is currently: `PowerShellRocks>` along with the flag to put your filepath in the title bar of your host.

-**Emoji characters don't work in PowerShell CLI, but do work in the windows terminal app**
+**Emoji characters don't work in PowerShell CLI, but do work in the windows terminal app** so make sure you use `$Profile.CurrentUserCurrentHost` to pick one that will load in the CLI.

 ## Quick Start
 1. `Install-Module -name PromptHelper` to get it from the gallery